-Moreover, the fins have quick-release straps that make them easy to wear and easy to take off.
+Moreover, the fins have quick-release straps that make them easy to wear and easy to take off with water shoes or boots (read more).
 Snorkelers who have tried this product warn, however, that while this is great gear to take with you on a trip, it is still heavier compared to plain snorkel fins.
 As such, you will need to plan your luggage accordingly.
 Additionally, the weight makes it necessary for you to wear booties, lest the back strap chafe against your feet.

 The Aqua Lung Express Full Foot Fins boast customized techno-polymer alloy blade that generates a high spring effect.
 These fins are also flexible and responsive, and they allow you to move fast.

 At the base of the blade is the Armadillo membrane technology, which absorbs energy while you do a power stroke and releases it before the upstroke.
 Then there are rubber side ribs that direct water down the fin’s length, therefore minimizing the amount of energy wasted from the spill-over.
 To put it all simply, your every kick gets a power boost, and every energy you put towards your leg work propels your movement through the water.

 These fins have a mid-foot flex joint to attach the blade to the side of the ergonomic foot pocket.
 This reduces strain on your toes and ankles.
 There are also anti-slip rubber pads on the bottom of the foot pocket for traction outside of the water.

 Why You Need Long Fins for Snorkeling

 Wearing a pair of snorkel fins will make a difference when you are moving underwater.
 But what exactly does it do?
 These are the benefits of wearing fins when snorkeling: